clitic/vsd/README.md

     -V, --version                      Print version information

 CHROME OPTIONS:
+        --build       Build http links for all uri present in .m3u8 file while collecting it.
-        --capture     Launch Google Chrome to capture requests made to fetch .m3u8 (HLS) and .mpd (Dash) files
+                      Resultant .m3u8 file can be played and downloaded directly without the need of `--baseurl` flag.
+This option should must be used with `--collect` flag only --capture     Launch Google Chrome to capture requests made to fetch .m3u8 (HLS) and .mpd (Dash) files
-        --collect     Launch Google Chrome and collect .m3u8 (HLS), .mpd (Dash) and subtitles from a website and save them locally.
-Some websites have custom collector method for other websites their is an comman collector method --headless    Launch Google Chrome without a window for interaction.
-This option must be used with `--capture` or `--collect` flag only
+        --collect     Launch Google Chrome and collect .m3u8 (HLS), .mpd (Dash) and subtitles from a website and save them locally
+        --headless    Launch Google Chrome without a window for interaction.
+This option should must be used with `--capture` or `--collect` flag only

 CLIENT OPTIONS:
         --cookies <cookies> <url>